-- (2) where the following conditions are met. - (i) There are no contractual clauses that require any specific conditions to be met for the inflow to become available. - (ii) There are no provisions that would allow the intra-IPS counterparty to not fulfil its contractual obligations or to impose additional conditions on the withdrawal of the deposit. - (iii) The terms of the contractual agreement governing the deposit cannot be changed substantially without the prior approval of the ECB. - (iv) The inflows are subject to a symmetric or more conservative outflow rate when the intra-IPS counterparty calculates its own LCR.
-In particular, if the deposit-receiving credit institution applies an inflow rate of 100%, the
+- (2) Where where the following conditions are met:.. - thereThere are no contractual clauses that require any specific conditions to be met for the inflow to become available; - there There are no provisions that would allow the intra-IPS counterparty to not fulfil its contractual obligations or to impose additional conditions on the withdrawal of the deposit; - (iii) the The terms of the contractual agreement governing the deposit cannot be changed substantially without the prior approval of the ECB; - (iv) the The inflows are subject to a symmetric or more conservative outflow rate when the intra-IPS counterparty calculates its own LCR.
+In particular, if the deposit-receiving credit institution applies an inflow rate of 100%, the applicant entity should demonstrate that the intra-IPS counterparty does not treat this deposit as operational (as defined in Article 27 of Commission Delegated Regulation-(EU)-2015/61);). - the The inflows are also properly captured in the contingency funding plan of the intra-IPS counterparty; - (vi) the applicant institution also provides an alternative compliance plan to demonstrate how it intends to meet its fully phased-in LCR in 2018, should the exemption not be granted; - (vii)(vi) the applicantThe applicant credit institution is able to demonstrate that the intra-IPS counterparty has been fulfilling the LCR requirement for at least one year, alongside national liquidity requirements if applicable.
+Alternatively, where past LCR reports are not available or where no quantitative liquidity requirements are in place, a sound liquidity position could be considered to exist if the liquidity management of both institutions as evaluated in the SREP is deemed to be of high quality; - (viii)(viii) the The IPS adequately monitors and reviews the liquidity risk and communicates the review to individual members in terms of its systems in accordance with Article 113(7)(c) and (d) of Regulation (EU) No 575/2013;the CRR.

-- applicant entity should demonstrate that the intra-IPS counterparty does not treat this deposit as operational (as defined in Article 27 of Commission Delegated Regulation (EU) 2015/61). - The inflows are also properly captured in the contingency funding plan of the intra-IPS counterparty. - (vi) The applicant credit institution is able to demonstrate that the intra-IPS counterparty has been fulfilling the LCR requirement for at least one year. - (vii) The IPS adequately monitors and reviews the liquidity risk and communicates the review to individual members in terms of its systems in accordance with Article 113(7)(c) and (d) of the CRR. - (viii) The applicant credit institution is able to incorporate the impact of granting the exemption in its risk management systems and monitor how a potential withdrawal of the exemption would affect its liquidity risk position and its LCR.
+(ix)(viii) the The applicant credit institution is able to incorporate the impact of granting the exemption in its risk management systems and monitor how a potential withdrawal of the exemption would impactaffect its liquidity risk position and its LCR.

-The legislative wording used for the other category of deposits eligible for exemption from the cap, namely groups of entities qualifying for the treatment set out in Article 113(6) of the CRR, means that the conditions mentioned in Article 113(6) of the CRR must have been met and the corresponding exemption from risk-weighted capital requirements for intragroup exposures must actually have been granted.
-Therefore, entities that have been excluded from the scope of prudential consolidation in accordance with Article 19 of the CRR should also be excluded from the application of the exemption on the cap on inflows, given that an exemption referred to under Article 113(6) of the CRR cannot be granted.
-Consequently, the exemption from the cap on inflows under Article 33(2)(b) of Commission Delegated Regulation (EU) 2015/61 is not allowed either.
+Moreover, The legislative wording used for the other category of deposits eligible for exemption from the cap, "namely groups of entities qualifying for the treatment set out in Article-113(6) of the CRR", this legislative wording means that the conditions mentioned in Article-113(6) of the CRR must have been met and the corresponding exemption from risk-weighted capital requirements for intragroup exposures must actually have been granted.
+Therefore, entities that have been excluded from the scope of prudential consolidation in accordance with Article-19 of the CRR should also be excluded from the application of the exemption on the cap on inflows, given that an exemption referred to under Article 113(6) of the CRR exemption-cannot be granted.
+Consequently, the exemption from the cap on inflows under Article 33(2)(b) of Commission Delegated Regulation (EU)-2015/61 is not allowed either.

-In this case, other intragroup deposits could benefit from the exemption only where, in accordance with national law or other legally binding provisions regulating groups of credit institutions, the deposit-receiving entity is obliged to hold or invest the deposits in Level 1 high quality liquid assets as defined in letters (a) to (d) of Article 10(1) of Commission Delegated Regulation (EU) 2015/61.
+In this case, other intragroup deposits could benefit from the exemption only where, in accordance with national law or other legally binding provisions regulating groups of credit institutions, the deposit-receiving entity is obliged to hold or invest the deposits in Level-4_1 high quality liquid assets as defined in letters (a)-to (d) of Article-10(1) of Commission Delegated Regulation-(EU)-2015/61.